 The RTC advocates for policy and institutional reforms to change discriminatory practices and give victims important rights and protections in the systems and institutions they turn to for help.

-RTC prevention education programs reach thousands of students each year in middle schools, high schools, and on college campuses.
+The Rape Foundation has supported prevention education programs for students and school personnel in middle schools, high schools, and on college campuses, including the Rape Treatment Center’s Roads to Respect™ program.
 These programs foster empathy, social responsibility, respectful relationships, and moral courage.
-Students learn about the impacts of sexual assault/abuse/harassment, and other forms of peer mistreatment, how to safely intervene to prevent a peer from being hurt, the importance of getting help in the aftermath of victimization, and how to contribute to a culture of respect in their schools and other peer communities.
-The RTC also provides training and conducts educational conferences for school personnel and parents.
+Students learn about the impacts of sexual assault/abuse/harassment, and other forms of peer mistreatment, how to safely intervene to prevent a peer from being victimized, the importance of getting help in the aftermath of victimization, and how to contribute to a culture of respect in their schools and other peer communities.
+The Foundation also supports educational conferences for parents, school personnel, coaches for youth sports, and other providers of services for youth.